How to Diagnose and Fix a Bad Lock Actuator

 Video on How to Diagnose Why Your Car Door Locks Are Stuck: Bad Door Lock Actuator or Door Latch Cable

-- Press the remote and watch the door latch cable for movement.
-If the cable has difficulty pulling, it could be the cable or door lock actuator.
+Press the remote and watch the door latch cable for movement.
+If the cable has difficulty pulling, it could be the cable or door lock actuator that is causing stuck door locks

-- Remove the door lock actuator and cables from the door.
+Remove the door lock actuator and the cables attached from the door

 How to Replace a Door Lock Actuator Yourself